simon-void/pikaday_datepicker_angular2/README.md

 ### Basic/Vanilla Dart Usage

-If you're looking for a datepicker within a plain Dart project (no angular2), check out [PikadayDart] package instead.
+If you're looking for a datepicker within a plain Dart project (not with angular), check out the [Pikaday] package.

 ### Angular2 component - Configuration